Agnes Keith, Countess of Moray: Queen Mary's jewels

 After the Queen Mary was removed to Lochleven Castle in 1567 her jewels came into the Earl of Moray's custody.
 Moray sold some of the crown jewels to Elizabeth I of England and pledged others to fund the civil war.
-Agnes obtained some of these jewels.
+Agnes obtained some of these jewels and a coral belt.
 Mary, Queen of Scots wrote to Agnes from Tutbury Castle soon after Moray's assassination on 28 March 1570 regarding these jewels.
 Mary wanted them sent to her in England including a piece made up of diamonds and rubies called the "H".
-This was the "Great Harry", a diamond given to Mary on the occasion of her first marriage by her father-in-law, King Henry II of France.
-The Earl of Huntly asked for the jewels on Mary's behalf on 1 November 1570, and Mary herself wrote again for them on 27 January 1571.
+This was the "Great Harry", a diamond and ruby jewel given to Mary on the occasion of her first marriage by her father-in-law, King Henry II of France.
+Mary added a postscript to this letter in her own handwriting that Agnes's family and retainers would feel her "displesour".

+The Earl of Huntly asked for the jewels on Mary's behalf on 1 November 1570.
+Agnes Keith wrote from Dunnotar on 2 November 1570 to William Cecil asking that he ensure Elizabeth I would help defend her and her children against Huntly's actions.
+Mary herself wrote again to Agnes for the jewels on 27 January 1571.
 However, the Regent Lennox had also asked for them on 13 September 1570.
 Facing a dilemma between handing the jewels over to Mary or the Scottish government.
 Agnes chose to hang onto the jewels.

 It was Agnes' desire to hold onto these valuable jewels which provoked a feud between her second husband and the Regent Morton, who demanded their return on behalf of King James VI of Scotland, threatening the couple with arrest if they failed to deliver the jewels which he insisted belonged to the Scottish Crown.
 Agnes argued that she retained the jewels as a pledge for the debts owed to her for the expenses that the Earl of Moray had laid out as Regent of Scotland.
-When Agnes and her husband failed to hand them over, they were both "put to the horn" (declared rebels) on 3 February 1574.
-Agnes appealed to the Scottish Parliament, and wrote several articulate, formal letters to Queen Elizabeth requesting her intervention which would permit Agnes to retain the jewels.
-These letters were considered by Francis Walsingham in September 1574.
+She claimed that Moray's executors including William Douglas of Lochleven and John Wishart of Pitarrow, had not acknowledged these debts, and she could now provide details.